soumikp/soumikp.github.io/_pages/about.md

 ## Other stuff

 I used to sketch and take photographs on my [Canon 600D](https://www.canon.co.uk/for_home/product_finder/cameras/digital_slr/eos_600d/) in college but as is the case with a lot of students, those took a backseat once I started graduate school.
 One of my 2022 resolutions is to try and pursue things outside my research that excite me just as much.
-Here are some of my recent sketches.
-You can find more sketches and some of my recent photographs on my [Instagram profile](https://www.instagram.com/penguinhologram/).
+You can find recent sketches and photographs on my [Instagram profile](https://www.instagram.com/penguinhologram/) - hope you like them!